-Figure 5.
-Coarse mesh with number of degrees of freedom for refined levels
+Figure 5: Coarse mesh with number of degrees of freedom for refined levels

+5.2.1 SIMPLEX Results

-5.2.1.
-SIMPLEX Results The FSI-Opt computations are done on the same the mesh and its refinement levels, as used for the FSI benchmark in [?].
-The reference value of lift coefficient in case of stationary FSI calculation is 7.6e - 1 (see [?, ?] for more details).
-When the flow is introduced or injected with the constant velocity $V_2 = 10m/s$, from below the lift on the beam obviously increases, see Figure ??, which shows that it is the wrong direction to inject flow.
-For the case of suction, the flow with same constant velocity $V_2 = 10m/s$ from below produces negative values of lift in increasing order, see Figure ??.
+The FSI-Opt computations are done on the same the mesh and its citeinement levels, as used for the FSI benchmark in [33].
+The citeerence value of lift coefficient in case of stationary FSI calculation is 7.6e-1 (see [32, 33] for more details).
+When the flow is introduced or injected with the constant velocity $V_2 = 10m/s$ , from below the lift on the beam obviously increases, see 6, which shows that it is the wrong direction to inject flow.
+For the case of suction, the flow with same constant velocity $V_2 = 10m/s$ from below produces negative values of lift in increasing order, see 7.
 If the flow is injected from top and extracted from bottom with the same velocities $V_1 = V_2 = 10m/s$ without considering the SIMPLEX method, then the resulting lift coefficient on the beam seems to be quite smeared, irregular and hard to predict or conclude what could be best coordinate/direction which can give minimum lift.
-The vector magnitude of the flow behavior is shown in Figure ??.
+The vector magnitude of the flow behavior is shown in 8.

 From this it is clear that the $V_1 = V_2 > 10m/s$ is not a good direction to select coordinates of SIMPLEX.
 Hence it became clear that for the implementation of SIMPLEX method the coordinates of the triangle should be between [0, 10].
-For the numerical simulation the coordinates (0, -3), (3, 3)
+For the numerical simulation the coordinates (0, -3), (3, 3) and (-3, 3) for a two variable Nelder-Mead algorithm are used.
+For this case, if the simplex method is in place lift coefficient goes to almost zero, as shown in 9 and in result the beam became almost static.
+Optimal points are then the $(V_1, V_2)$ values which result in minimum lift on the beam depending on the

-Figure 6.
-No SIMPLEX: Flow vector magnitude (Injection) level 3
+Figure 6: No SIMPLEX: Flow vector magnitude (Injection) level 3

-Figure 7.
-No SIMPLEX: Flow vector magnitude (suction) level 3.
+Figure 7: No SIMPLEX: Flow vector magnitude (suction) level 3.

-Figure 8.
-No SIMPLEX: Flow vector magnitude (Injection and suction) level 3 and (-3, 3) for a two variable Nelder-Mead algorithm are used.
-For this case, if the simplex method is in place lift coefficient goes to almost zero, as shown in Figure ?? and in result the beam became almost static.
-Optimal points are then the (V_1, V_2) values which result in minimum lift on the beam depending on the parameter α .
-As α decreases the reduction of the lift on the beam is visible and the optimal point (1.06e + 0, 1.08 + 1) is for mesh level 1, (1.04e + 0, 1.05e + 01) is for mesh level 2 and (1.04e + 0, 1.05e + 01) is for mesh level 3.
-Results are shown in Figures ??, for mesh levels 1, 2 and 3 in respective order, which show the optimal velocity values V_1 and V_2 providing the minimum lift on the beam as compared with the FSI1 benchmark reference lift values which is 7.6e - 1.
+Figure 8: No SIMPLEX: Flow vector magnitude (Injection and suction) level $\boldsymbol{3}$ parameter $\alpha$ .
+As $\alpha$ decreases the reduction of the lift on the beam is visible and the optimal point (1.06e+0,1.08+1) is for mesh level 1, (1.04e+0,1.05e+01) is for mesh level 2 and (1.04e+0,1.05e+01) is for mesh level 3.
+Results are shown in 10, for mesh levels 1, 2 and 3 in respective order, which show the optimal velocity values $V_1$ and $V_2$ providing the minimum lift on the beam as compared with the FSI1 benchmark citeerence lift values which is 7.6e-1.
+In 10, it is easily seen that the beam is not displaced i.e. no lift on the beam is observed due to the boundary control, and results are shown for three different mesh citeinement levels.
+The lift coefficient on the beam with changing $\alpha$ parameter is given in the corresponding tables in the 10.
+Also, for higher mesh citeinement levels more iterations are required and the result (lift $\approx 0$ ) is better compare to the result for the level 1 and level 2

-Figure 9.
-SIMPLEX: Flow vector magnitude (Injection and suction) level 3
+Figure 9: SIMPLEX: Flow vector magnitude (Injection and suction) level 3